An Accretion-Disc Model for the Algol-Type Eclipsing Binary System AV Del: Conclusion

-According to our results, AV Del is a semi-detached system which the primary and secondary components filling are almost 49$\pm$1 and 100 percent of their respective critical Roche lobes.
+According to the results, AV Del is a semi-detached system in which the primary and secondary components have filled almost 49$\pm$1 and 100 percent of their respective critical Roche lobes.

-Also, the absolute elements of both components determine the evolutionary state of the system.
-Entering the results in the mass-luminosity (M-L), $M_{bol}$-mass (M-M), mass-radius (M-R) and H-R diagrams (the diagrams are displayed in Fig. 6), it appears that AV Del contains a main-sequence primary star, while its secondary is on its way to the giant stage.
+The absolute elements of both components determine the evolutionary state of the system.
+On the basis of the results, the components of AV Del in the H-R diagram were compared with the evolutionary track computed for the exact mass measured for the stars (Schaller et al. 1992) and for a metal abundance of Z=0.020 (Fig. 6).
+It appears that AV Del includes a main-sequence primary star whereas secondary is on the way to the giant stage.